jimmypesola/alone-and-dangerous/README.md

 - Python version 2.7.x (or Perl 5.18 and higher) is required for compressing the game map data. python.exe needs to be in your PATH environment variable.

-- Exomizer v2 (or v3) is required for compressing the game code + graphics. exomizer.exe needs to be in your PATH environment variable.
+- Exomizer v3 is required for compressing the game code + graphics. exomizer.exe needs to be in your PATH environment variable.

 - The Vice C64 emulator is required recommended for both building the d64 disk image and running the game.
 For automatic startup x64.exe needs to be set in your PATH environment variable, as well as c1541.exe.